 Saying “It hurts” in Spanish

-First of all, the stem-changing verb DOLER will be used to indicate where people feel pain, for example: “Me duele el pecho” (I have chest pain) and “Me duele” (It hurts).
 We will also use the phrase “Dolor de + a part of the body” to tell where we feel pain.
 A variation of this phrase would be “Dolor en …” as in “Dolor en la espalda” and “Dolor en el pecho”.
 Unlike English, Spanish does not have a word for the suffix “-ache” so it will always be translated as “DOLOR”(pain).
-The image presented below incorporates a large part of these essential expressions and questions in Spanish when consulting a doctor.
-Keep in mind that some of them could be a little different from country to country.
+Pay attention to these examples:

 Common questions and phrases in a doctor and patient conversation in Spanish